-[Note: For application dates of paragraphs changed or added by an amending Standard, see Compilation Details.]

-- 1.3 This Standard shall not be applied to annual reporting periods beginning before 1 January 2005. - 1.4 The requirements specified in this Standard apply to the financial statements where information resulting from their application is material in accordance with AASB 1031 Materiality.

-- 1.4.1 The requirements specified in this Standard apply to the financial statements where information resulting from their application is material, in accordance with AASB 1031.
-An example of the application of materiality is that disclosures about general insurance contracts in the context of a group that includes a general insurer are required where the general insurance business is material in the context of the group. - 1.4.2 For the purposes of AASB 134 Interim Financial Reporting, the determination of the outstanding claims liability does not necessarily require a full actuarial valuation.
-In accordance with AASB 134, the outstanding claims liability would need to be determined on a reliable basis, would be based on reasonable estimates, would include a full review of all assumptions, and would not be materially different from the outstanding claims liability determined by a full actuarial valuation. - 1.5 When applicable, this Standard supersedes: - (a) Accounting Standard AASB 1023 Financial Reporting of General Insurance Activities as approved by notice published in the Commonwealth of Australia Gazette No S 415, 6 November 1996; and - (b) AAS 26 Financial Reporting of General Insurance Activities issued in November 1996. - 1.6 Both AASB 1023 (issued in November 1996) and AAS 26 remain applicable until superseded by this Standard. - 1.7 Notice of this Standard was published in the Commonwealth of Australia Gazette No S 294, 22 July 2004.
+[Note: For application dates of paragraphs changed or added by an amending Standard, see Compilation Details.] - 1.3 This Standard shall not be applied to annual reporting periods beginning before 1 January 2005. - 1.4 [Deleted by the AASB] - 1.4.1 [Deleted by the AASB] - 1.4.2 For the purposes of AASB 134 Interim Financial Reporting, the determination of the outstanding claims liability does not necessarily require a full actuarial valuation.
+In accordance with AASB 134, the outstanding claims liability would need to be determined on a reliable basis, would be based on reasonable estimates, would include a full review of all assumptions, and would not be materially different from the outstanding claims liability determined by a full actuarial valuation. - 1.5 When applicable, this Standard supersedes: - (a) Accounting Standard AASB 1023 Financial Reporting of General Insurance Activities as approved by notice published in the Commonwealth of Australia Gazette No S 415, 6 November 1996; and - (b) AAS 26 Financial Reporting of General Insurance Activities issued in November 1996. - 1.6 Both AASB 1023 (issued in November 1996) and AAS 26 remain applicable until superseded by this Standard - 1.7 Notice of this Standard was published in the Commonwealth of Australia Gazette No S 294, 22 July 2004.